 Contadora is the most developed of the Pearl Islands and is home to beachfront mansions owned by Panama’s wealthy elite, beautiful white sand beaches, a few restaurants, and a creepy abandoned resort.

 Right next to Contadora, you’ll find Saboga.
-This island is less developed and is the perfect escape for people looking for a secluded getaway and offers more affordable accomodation than Contadora.
+This island is less developed and is the perfect escape for people looking for a secluded getaway and offers more affordable accommodation than Contadora.
 To arrive at Saboga you can do one of the day trips offered by Sea Las Perlas but you should stay overnight!
-Some of the best accommodations include El Remanso Bed & Breakfast ($$), Saboga Lodge ($$), Panoramic Pool House ($$$), and The Ocean View House ($$$).
+Some of the best accommodations include El Remanso Bed & Breakfast ($$), Saboga Lodge ($$), and Villa Coral Cove ($$$).